PanosBn/auto-kg/models/README.md

 The trained models will be saved in the directory specified in the `config.ini`.
 Each model will be stored in a separate subfolder named after the model and its training parameters for easy identification.

-# Flair Relation ClassificationModel Training
+# Flair Relation Classification Model Training

 This repository provides scripts for training Relation Extraction models using the Flair framework.
 The process is designed to be highly configurable, facilitating experimentation with various models and training configurations.